 In August, Twitter stated that it had taken down about 1,000 accounts that were part of a Chinese state-sanctioned network.
 Plus, 200,000 additional accounts identified as propaganda pages were also taken down.
 The accounts were tweeting that the protestors had “ulterior motives” and were “taking benefits from bad guys,” and so on.

 Misinformation is spread through two channels.
 The first way is through state-run outlets like China Daily or CCTV, which only publish pro-Beijing content.
-This is a direct way of spreading false news where the user knows that the publisher is linked to the Chinese Communist Party (CCP).
+This is a direct way of spreading false news, where the user knows that the publisher is linked to the Chinese Communist Party (CCP).
 But the second way, which is what the Twitter trolls deployed, is more covert.
-The Twitter accounts pose as a neutral third party who then turns around and bashes the Hong Kong protestors.
+The Twitter accounts pose as neutral third parties who then turn around and bash the Hong Kong protestors.

 Users who read such tweets end up mistakenly believing that neutral people are voicing their opinions against the protestors, in significant numbers.
 As a consequence, they get influenced and start blaming the protestors; a view that Beijing actively promotes.
 “The end goal is to control the conversation,” Matt Schrader, a China analyst with the Alliance for Securing Democracy at the German Marshall Fund in Washington, said to The New York Times.